watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-summarization/README.md

 ### Connect your assistant to watsonx using a custom extension

 You connect your assistant by using an OpenAPI specification to add a custom extension.
-You can see an example of how to do this in the [watsonx starter kit](../language-model-watsonx), which shows how to connect to watsonx models like `google/flan-ul2`.
+You can see an example of how to do this in the [watsonx starter kit](../language-model-watsonx), which shows how to connect to watsonx models such as `google/flan-ul2`.

 ### Upload sample actions